TiBOcode/astrotibo/src/content/notes/moctips.md

 ---
-title: Welcome to the Reading Ground
+title: Welcome to the Readings
 category:
   - "[[Ukulele]]"
 date: 2024-08-15